 The intercollegiate program is a Division III member of the National Collegiate Athletic Association (NCAA) and competes in the North Eastern Athletic Conference (NEAC), and the Eastern College Athletic Conference (ECAC).
 D'Youville student-athletes are eligible for championship opportunities at the conference, regional and national levels.
-The college sponsors 10 intercollegiate sports teams.
-Mens: soccer, basketball, volleyball, baseball and golf.
-Women's: soccer, basketball, volleyball, softball and cross country.
+The college sponsors 11 intercollegiate sports teams.
+Men's: soccer, basketball, volleyball, baseball and golf.
+Women's: soccer, basketball, volleyball, cross country and rowing.
 Intramural offerings for students include flag football, volleyball, basketball, and ultimate Frisbee.

 The D'Youville College Center is the home of D'Youville athletics.
 Inside this building students have recreational opportunities in the college's swimming pool, aerobics room, fitness facility and game area.
-In January 2003, a new gymnasium opened with spectator seating for 500.
+In January 2003, a new gymnasium opened with spectator seating for 500, indoor batting cages and new locker rooms.